-Just place your aquarium nowhere near direct sunlight to avoid the possibility of its water turning green.
+Just place your tank out of direct sunlight to avoid the possibility of green water.

-Ponds are especially susceptible to green water because of their daily exposure to direct sunlight.
+One of the reasons ponds are especially susceptible to green water from algae is their daily exposure to direct sunlight.

 Surprisingly, the solution for a lot of tanks is to actually add more plants.

 Allelopathy, the idea that certain plants release chemicals that combat other plants including algae, is sometimes given credit for why their addition seems to help so much.

 There is some amount of credit to this in studies, but the actual reason this works is much simpler: